My Financial Independence Plan

 We therefore intend to draw down our portfolio in the following way:

-- “Live off dividends” from the taxable account and/or make small strategic withdrawals from this account over the coming decades until our 70s or 80s.
+- “Live off dividends” from the taxable account – make strategic withdrawals from this account over time.

 Our success rate???